Wadakkanchery railway station

-Wadakkanchery railway station (station code: WKI) falls between Mulankunnathukavu railway station and Mullurkara railway station in the busy Shoranur–Cochin Harbour section in Thrissur district.
+Wadakkanchery railway station (station code: WKI) is an NSG–5 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone.
+It falls between Mulankunnathukavu railway station and Mullurkara railway station in the busy Shoranur–Cochin Harbour section in Thrissur district.
 Wadakkancherry railway station is operated by the Chennai-headquartered Southern Railways of the Indian Railways.
 All passenger trains and some express trains stop here.